Dominion Energy Center: Current use

 The facility and organization, once known as the Carpenter Center for the Performing Arts, merged with Richmond Performing Arts Alliance (RPAA) in the early 2000s.
 After a major fundraising and advocacy campaign, and a private-public partnership with the City of Richmond, the Thalhimers Department Store, adjacent to the Carpenter Center, was purchased as part of the strategic plan to create the envisioned performing arts center.
 When construction was complete, the complex was renamed Richmond CenterStage and expanded to include the Altria Theater.

 The center now contains five venues in two distinct locations.
 The Carpenter Theatre, named for the E. Rhodes and Leona B. Carpenter Foundation, is the historic 1,800-seat proscenium theater described above.
-Dorothy Pauley Square, a newer four-story building attached to the Carpenter Theatre, contains four venues: Libby S. Gottwald Playhouse, a 200-seat flexible playhouse; Bob & Sally Mooney Hall, a jazz / cabaret space; Showcase Gallery, a reception area and gallery for the visual arts; and the Genworth BrightLights Education Center, home to RPAA's BrightLights Education Intitiatives.
+Dorothy Pauley Square, a newer four-story building attached to the Carpenter Theatre, contains four venues: Libby S. Gottwald Playhouse, a 200-seat flexible playhouse; Bob & Sally Mooney Hall, a jazz / cabaret space; Showcase Gallery, a reception area and gallery for the visual arts; and the Genworth BrightLights Education Center, home to RPAA's BrightLights Education Initiatives.

 The third and fourth floors of Dorothy Pauley Square contain office space currently occupied by the staffs of RPAA, Richmond Symphony and Virginia Opera.
 The third floor also contains the Genworth BrightLights Education Center, classroom and educational space used for RPAA and other arts groups' educational programming.
 The Digital Arts Lab is a state-of-the-art digital media center within the Bright Lights space.

 CenterStage officially opened to the public on September 12, 2009, after a large capital campaign, a controversial public-private partnership with the City of Richmond, and a decision to resize the project from a much larger proposed one.
-Additionally controversial is the organizational structure of the complex that has SMG Richmond, a for-profit corporation based out of Pennsylvania, operating the venues via a City-appointed Board of local executives.
+Additionally controversial is the organizational structure of the complex that has Legends Global, a for-profit corporation, operating the venues via a City-appointed Board of local executives.

 RPAA currently has eleven Resident Companies who use the venues for performances and educational programming.
 City of Richmond Department of Parks and Recreation, Elegba Folklore Society, Latin Ballet of Virginia, Modlin Center for the Arts at the University of Richmond, Richmond Ballet, The Richmond Forum, Richmond Shakespeare, Richmond Symphony, SPARC (School of the Performing Arts in the Richmond Community), Virginia Opera, and Virginia Repertory Theatre.
 The facility has the capacity to hold smaller groups for local and regional performances, as well as very large audiences for national touring acts.